Rowannnk/Rowannnk.github.io/README.md

 https://rowannnk.github.io/Project1/

 ## Project Description
 This project is a web application designed to provide insightful data and analysis on various car models.
-Built using React for the front end and this project allows users to explore different car models, and brands with detailed reports on car specifications.
+Built using React for the front end and this project offers to explore different car models, and brands with detailed reports on car specifications.

 ### Key Features
 - Interactive Dashboard: Visualize car performance metrics through interactive graphs and charts.